jcarrete5/ftp/README.md

 before allowing data to come through and be interpreted.
 For the data ports, however, FTP does no such validation.
-It is possible that a third-part host could connect to either the server or client data port and send/get data without the user knowing (there client might just hang and crash).
+It is possible that a third-part host could connect to either the server or client data port and send/get data without the user knowing (their client might just hang and crash).
 The server/ client cannot really trust the data coming through the data ports because it is not authenticated in any way.
 I would say that this would be pretty unlikely to happen simply because of how quickly the connections are made and closed.